 We believe that our values - patient first, data driven, intellectually honest, transparent, diverse, inclusive, work/life balance, respectful, humble, creative, and ethical - are the foundations for our team and our behaviors for promoting creativity, innovation and productivity.
-As of December 31, 2022, we had 163 full-time employees, 39 of whom have Ph.D., M.D. or J.D. degrees.
-Of these full-time employees, 126 employees are engaged in research and development activities and 37 employees are engaged in finance, business development and other general and administrative functions.
+As of December 31, 2023, we had 150 full-time employees, 36 of whom have Ph.D., M.D. or J.D. degrees.
+Of these full-time employees, 122 employees are engaged in research and development activities and 28 employees are engaged in finance, business development, human resources, operations and other general and administrative functions.
 We have no collective bargaining agreements with our employees and we have not experienced any work stoppages.
 We consider our relations with our employees to be good.